-The nominee of an Authorised User is approved by the exchange in terms of the exchange rules and the Registrar (FSB) is responsible for the approval of all other nominees.
+The nominee of an Authorised User is approved by the exchange in terms of the exchange rules and the Registrar (FSCA) is responsible for the approval of all other nominees.
 The FMA mandates that the requirements for the approval of a nominee of a Participant, authorised user or other nominee must be equivalent.

 The transfer secretarial industry is unregulated.
 Transfer secretaries, in so far as they are acting as agent of an Issuer, must also comply with the JSE listing requirements and Strate Eligibility Requirements.